mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 Lets change Key 1 from 00000000000000000000000000000000 to 11223344556677889900112233445566
 We will use Key 0 with key 00000000000000000000000000000000 to perform this action (inline with the Application Setup.
-Since this is an AES Applcaition, we will set the crypt type to AES
+Since this is an AES Application, we will set the crypt type to AES
 ```
 hf mfdes changekey --aid 123456 -t aes -n 0 --key 00000000000000000000000000000000 --newkeyno 1 -oldkey 00000000000000000000000000000000 --newkey 11223344556677889900112233445566
 ```